6 Killer Combinations for Trading Strategies

 You learned about the technical indicators and saw examples of how they work individually.
 But, as we mentioned in the previous lessons in this course, the best way to build a forex strategy is to combine indicators.

-Now let’s take a look at six winning (in our opinion) combinations, in order to wrap up this subject:
+Now let’s take a look at six winning (in our opinion) combinations of forex indicators, in order to wrap up this subject:

 Moving Average + Stochastic